Wdboyes13/Wdboyes13/README.md

 I've been venturing into servers
 I ❤️ Open Source & Terminal

-You can sponsor me by sending an Interac E-Transfer to the email address on my profile (Available with participating canadian banks)
+You can sponsor me by sending an Interac E-Transfer to the email address on my profile (Available with most canadian banks)
 Or by sending some Ethereum (ETH) to 0x70e44dd44C2D8a9787858d9D3De25d1f317d36d0

 Currently Running Locally: